mathewosad/Crazy_WeatherDashboard/README.md

 ## Task

-AS a developer i made a web app to see the weather outlook for multiple cities.
+AS a developer i developed a web app to see the weather outlook for multiple cities.

 ## Description